Biostatistics, Bioinformatics, and Systems Biology (GS01)

 GS01 1273 Modern Nonparametrics (3 Credits)

-Prerequisites: Mathematical Statistics (GS01 1083 or equivalent) and Linear Regression or permission of instructor.
+Prerequisites: Mathematical Statistics I (GS01 1083 or equivalent) and Linear Regression or permission of instructor.
 This course seeks to introduce students to the many developments in modern nonparametrics, including resampling methods, nonparametric and semiparametric regression models that have occurred over the last several decades.
 Topics include the bootstrap, jackknife, cross-validation, permutation tests, classification tree, random forests, nonparametric smoothing and regression, spline regression, and functional data analysis.
 While the course will focus on applications, time will be devoted to derivations and theoretical justifications of methods.
 The statistical software R will be used for the homework exercises.
 Letter Graded